How AWS Outposts works - AWS Outposts

 For network interfaces connected to a VPC, EC2 instances in Outposts subnets can use the Amazon Route 53 DNS Service to resolve domain names to IP addresses.
 Route 53 supports DNS features, such as domain registration, DNS routing, and health checks for instances running in your Outpost.
 Both public and private hosted Availability Zones are supported for routing traffic to specific domains.
 Route 53 resolvers are hosted in the AWS Region.
 Therefore, service link connectivity from the Outpost back to the AWS Region must be up and running for these DNS features to work.

 You might encounter longer DNS resolution times with Route 53, depending on the path latency between your Outpost and the AWS Region.
 In such cases, you can use the DNS servers installed locally in your on-premises environment.
 To use your own DNS servers, you must create DHCP option sets for your on-premises DNS servers and associate them with the VPC.
 You must also ensure that there is IP connectivity to these DNS servers.
-You might also need to add routes to the local gateway routing table for reachability but this is only an option for Outpost racks with local gateway.
+You might also need to add routes to the local gateway routing table for reachability but this is only an option for Outposts racks with local gateway.
 Because DHCP option sets have a VPC scope, instances in both the Outpost subnets and the Availability Zone subnets for the VPC will try to use the specified DNS servers for DNS name resolution.

 Query logging is not supported for DNS queries originating from an Outpost.